Overview and Description

 Alternative and Complementary Approaches to Rehabilitation

-Nutritional CHA includes natural products such as herbs and supplements, probiotics, vitamins, and minerals13.
-Physical and/or psychological CHA include acupuncture, massage, meditation, mindfulness, movement therapies, relaxation techniques, spinal manipulation, osteopathic manipulation, and others not specifically listed.13 Often times, physical and psychological CHA are intertwined as mind-body practices and may even be incorporated into combined holistic healing systems.
+Nutritional CHA includes natural products such as herbs and supplements, probiotics, vitamins, and minerals.14 Physical and/or psychological CHA include acupuncture, massage, meditation, mindfulness, movement therapies, relaxation techniques, spinal manipulation, osteopathic manipulation, and others not specifically listed.14 Often times, physical and psychological CHA are intertwined as mind-body practices and may even be incorporated into combined holistic healing systems.
 Ayurvedic medicine, traditional Chinese medicine, acupuncture, homeopathy, natural healers, functional medicine, and naturopathy fall into a “combined” approach since they are whole body approaches to treating the patient.
 In this paper, we subdivide CHA into 5 primary therapeutic modes of delivery.
 See table 1 below and “Relevance to Clinical Practice” for more details.

-Table 1: Complementary Health Approaches (CHA) Subgroups13
+Table 1: Complementary Health Approaches (CHA) Subgroups14

 Primary Therapeutic Input | Therapy | Therapeutic Overlaps |